-The conclusion of Paris Fashion Week last week, rounded off the spring/summer 2018 collections with some truly show-stopping line-ups including the likes of Saint Laurent, Louis Vuitton and of course Chanel.
+Paris Fashion Week concluded last week and rounded off the spring/summer 2018 collections with some truly show-stopping line-ups including the likes of Saint Laurent, Louis Vuitton and of course Chanel.

 The S/S 18 Off- White show was dedicated to everyone’s favourite princess - the late Diana, Princess of Wales.
 We loved all the power suits that channeled executive realness, exaggerated silhouettes and flashes of hot pinks alongside bold patterns.